OanaGaskey/Behavioral-Cloning/README.md

 # Behavioral Cloning

-Deep Neural Network modeled in Keras to clone human behavior of steering a car around a virtual track using camera images.
+Deep Neural Network modeled with Keras to clone human behavior of steering a car around a virtual track using camera images and OpenCV.

 ![GIF](examples/BehavioralCloning.gif)